AC17 Sabbatical Leave (Formerly HR17)

 Exempt staff: Sabbatical leave applications from eligible exempt staff as described above shall be submitted to the individual's supervisor for recommendation.
 The sabbatical leave application, together with the supervisor's recommendation, shall be submitted to the appropriate executive officer for review and recommendation to the Executive Vice President and Provost of the University.
 The Executive Vice President and Provost of the University will add appropriate recommendations and forward the sabbatical leave applications from exempt staff to the President of the University for final review and action.

 Executive and administrators: Sabbatical leave applications from executives and administrators shall be reviewed by the Executive Vice President and Provost of the University, and the Senior Vice President for Finance and Business/Treasurer, who jointly make a recommendation to the President of the University.

 As a part of the Application for Leave of Absence With Pay (Sabbatical) form provided for application for sabbatical leave, certain questions pertinent to the review and evaluation of sabbatical leave applications are included.
-Please refer to the form instructions for further details.

 Final approval for sabbatical leaves will be made by the President of the University.

 Applications for sabbatical leaves should be submitted to the Office of the Executive Vice President and Provost of the University by the weekday coincident with or immediately preceding November 1 of each year for action by the following January 1.

 A sabbatical leave shall not be granted for a period in excess of the full contract year of the individual; the contract year may be 36 weeks, 48 weeks, or a number of weeks between those two limits, or twelve months, depending on the type of appointment.
 While individual faculty members, in some cases, may be able to coordinate leaves of absence funded by grants or contracts with a proposed sabbatical leave, such arrangements are separate from this policy.